-On October 30, 2013, Million Talented Ltd., a third party, contributed \$516 (equals to HKD 4,000) to obtain 40% ownership of TransAKT Bio Agritech Ltd., formerly named as TransAKT (H.K.)
-Ltd., ("TransAKT H.K.").
+On October 30, 2013, Million Talented Ltd., a related party 50% owned by the Company's president and director, contributed \$516 (equals to HKD 4,000) to obtain 40% ownership of TransAKT Bio Agritech Ltd., formerly named as TransAKT (H.K) Ltd., ("TransAKT H.K.").
 TransAKT H.K. was incorporated in Hong Kong on November 20, 2007.
 It had no operation until 2013.
 TransAKT H.K.'s primary business is conducting research and development on new agricultural technology relating to the Company's business.